 The problem: we do not suppress books and the ideas they contain; we do suppress psychedelic mindstates and the ideas they contain.

 Censorship is the issue of contention here: intellectual censorship.
-In this chapter, we’ll spot the inglestate allacy as one psychological and intellectual root of this problem, claim a right to use psychedelic mindstates, and list some of the ideas suffer a chilling effect our current policies.
+In this chapter, we’ll spot the single-state fallacy as one psychological and intellectual root of this problem, claim a constitutional right to use psychedelic mindstates, and list some of the ideas that suffer a chilling effect because of our current policies.
 This chapter does not propose a solution to this situation but challenges policy makers and ethicists in hopes that it will help them build one.

 Who has the right to rule on what ideas you may and may not consider?
 Who has the right to regulate how you choose to use your mind?
-Not the Congress of the United States, not the Drug Enforcement Administration, not the National Institute of Drug Abuse.
+Not the Congress of the United States, not the Drug Enforcement Administration, not the National Institute of Drug Abuse (NIDA).
 I contend that you, and I, and everyone else have the legal right to determine the contents of our minds, to select our thinking processes, and to explore and develop our minds as we see fit.
 But as appealing as this idea seems on the face of things, that simple answer isn’t the position we find ourselves in.

 Multistate Theory

-A helpful wenty-entury theory helps explain why this is a problem of censorship (Roberts 2013, 121–134).
+A helpful twenty-first-century theory helps explain why this is a problem of censorship (Roberts, 2013, pp. 121–134).

  In addition to our ordinary, awake, default mindbody state, we humans have the ability to achieve and use a repertoire of mindbody states and their resident abilities.
 Selecting the most efficient state for a particular purpose demonstrates multistate metaintelligence.